raimohanska/bacon-oredev/README.md

-My bacon.js FRP preso for Oredev 2014.
+### My Bacon.js FRP Presentation for Oredev 2014.

 You can view the presentation online at http://raimohanska.github.io/bacon-oredev/.
 Please use the arrow keys to navigate left/right and the links below code snippets to run/reveal my example code.

+### Description

+Introduction to Functional Reactive Programming with the Bacon.js library.
+A lot of code will be written, explained and run on stage.

+### Presenter / Developer Instructors

 Build and run